zeusmedina/cs-application-crawling-lab-codeU/README.md

 This method uses a `Transaction` to collect the operations and send them to the server all at once, which is much faster than sending a series of small operations.

-It loops through the terms in the `TermCounter`; for each one it
+It loops through the terms in the `TermCounter`.
+For each one it

 1. Finds or creates a `TermCounter` on Redis, then adds a field for the new term.